skiplang/skip/docs/overview/modules.md

 ```
 module alias L = List;
-/* Passed this point in the file, L.foo is equivalent to List.foo */
+/* Past this point in the file, L.foo is equivalent to List.foo */
 ```

-The scope of an alias is the file only, aliases are not visible outside of the files where they are defined.
+The scope of an alias is the file only; aliases are not visible outside of the files where they are defined.